 Exit criteria: test reports generated and distributed

 STLC lets teams organize their testing workflow.
-Testing, which can be an untidy business, it becomes efficient when following STLC framework.
+Testing, which can be an untidy business, becomes efficient when following the STLC framework.
 STLC lays out the steps and phases so the teams can test better.
-STLC focuses teams so that testing becomes predictable and easy to navigate.
+STLC focuses on teams so that testing becomes predictable and easy to navigate.

 At Blocshop we believe in the power of the Software Testing Life Cycle (STLC) framework.
 In an Agile-structured team, STLC is a potent way of organizing testing.
 Our software development teams using STLCunderstand their work in a complex and deep way.
 We use STLC to create projects with stable and sure results.
 Please get in touch if you have a software development project, we can show you the benefits of STLC.